mebjas/html5-qrcode/README.md

      *          |********************|
      *          |********************|
      *          ----------------------
+     *       - flipHorizontally: if {@code true} flips the frames along y axis
      * @param {Boolean} verbose - Optional argument, if true, all logs
      *                  would be printed to console.
      */